yuvaramsingh94/Traffic-sign-board-classifier-German-sign-board/README.md

 The code for this step is contained in the 4 th code cell block  of the jupyter notebook.

-I used the numpy library of python to calcualte the shape of train ,test and validation data sets signs data set:
+I used the numpy library of python to calculate the shape of train ,test and validation data sets signs data set:

 * The size of training set is 34799